The Bankrate promise

 How to choose between a hybrid and EV

-There is no right or wrong answer when you are choosing between a hybrid versus electric.
-Instead, you need to think about a wide range of factors, including where you live, what you currently spend on gas, how committed you are to reducing your carbon footprint and more.
+There is no right or wrong answer when choosing between hybrid and electric.
+Instead, you must consider a wide range of factors, including where you live, what you currently spend on gas, how committed you are to reducing your carbon footprint and more.

 Start with the U.S. Department of Energy’s plug-in hybrid calculator if you’re considering a specific hybrid model.
-You can share some information on your driving habits and your home power setup to get an estimate of your annual fuel and electricity costs and estimated number of trips to the gas station.
+You can share some information on your driving habits and your home power setup to get an estimate of your annual fuel and electricity costs and number of trips to the gas station.

 “If you are OK with planning your routes in terms of mileage and have a charger at home or work,” Montoya says, “you’re the ideal candidate for an all-electric vehicle.”
 To get a sense of where charging stations are currently located, start with the Electrify America map.

 Hybrid benefits and drawbacks

 As you analyze the numbers from the plug-in hybrid calculator, here’s a rundown of the major pros and cons of hybrid vehicles.

 - You won’t worry about running out of power.
 Because hybrid vehicles still allow you to use gas, you will be covered by more than 145,000 gas stations in the country.

 - You’ll spend less money each month.
 While every car has a different price tag, hybrid vehicles tend to have lower payments than all-electric vehicles, which helps keep your transportation costs under control.

 - You’re still going to spend at the pump.
 Hybrid vehicles don’t have a long range for operating on electricity, making gasoline the primary power source for longer road trips.
 For example, the Environmental Protection Agency sets the Toyota RAV4 Hybrid’s electric-only range at 42 miles.